 Gunnm: Zekka's outfit consists entirely of boots, pants and a vest that he is physically unable to button, all leather.
 Toji'sgi is also always much too loose on his chest.
 Largely justified in that not only are both epic levelmartial artists, but in that settings about 90% of population are Hollywood Cyborgs, so they don't need clothes in the first place.

-The lack of Brock from the Pokémon Special manga is preposterous.
+Brock from the Pokémon Special manga.
 He's shirtless just like the original sprite of the game.

 There's also Judar, who thought to cover his shoulders with a tiny choli but for some reason bares the rest.

 After (quite literally) stripping off his teacher disguise in the fourteenth episode of Kill la Kill, resident Mr. Fanservice Aikuro Mikisugi pretty much never puts on a shirt (or pants, or underwear...though occasionally a labcoat) again.
-This trope applies to every other member of Nudist Beach too, including Tsumugu, and Gamagoori, Inumuta, and Sanageyama after episode eighteen.
+This trope applies to every other member of Nudist Beach too, including Tsumugu, as well as Gamagoori, Inumuta, and Sanageyama after episode eighteen.

 Any number of loincloth-wearing barbarian heroes, most notable of whom is Conan the Barbarian.
 Averted in the original Conan stories, where he usually wears armour or clothing appropriate to the environment.